Qupipab/FantasyDreamWorlds/README.md

 # About

-Fantasy Dream Worlds is a game project based on reworked high quality [FTB][FTB] modpacks and maps for Minecraft.
+Fantasy Dream Worlds is the game project based on the reworked high quality [FTB][FTB] modpacks and maps for Minecraft.
 It provides the ability to play on popular builds such as [Infinity Evolved][Infinity] and [Project Ozone 2][Ozone], as well as several custom builds.

-**P.S.
-The project is under development**
+**The project is under development**

 ---